-31 See e.g. Chapple, C., M. Ladisch, and R. Meilan (2007).
-Loosening lignin's grip on biofuel production.
-Nature Biotechnology, 25(7), pp. 746-748; Karp, A., and I. Shield (2008).
-Bioenergy from plants and the sustainable yield challenge.
-New Phytologist, 179(1), pp. 15-32; Lawrence, C.J., and V. Walbot (2007).
-Translational genomics for bioenergy production from fuelstock grasses: Maize as the model species.
-Plant Cell, 19(7), pp. 2091-2094.
+See e.g. Chapple, C., Ladisch, M. and Meilan, R. (2007) Loosening lignin's grip on biofuel production.
+Nature Biotechnology:25(7):746-748; Karp, A., and I. Shield (2008) Bioenergy from plants and the sustainable yield challenge.
+New Phytologist 179(1):15-32; Lawrence, C.J., and Walbot, V. (2007) Translational genomics for bioenergy production from fuelstock grasses: Maize as the model species.
+Plant Cell 19(7):2091-2094.

-32 Note that such multiple output systems could be regarded as biorefineries depending on definition and system boundary (compare definitions in Chapter 2).
+Note that such multiple output systems could be regarded as biorefineries depending on definition and system boundary (compare definitions in Chapter 2).

-33 Heggenstaller, A.H. et al. (2008).
-Productivity and nutrient dynamics in bioenergy double-cropping systems.
-Agronomy Journal, 100(6), pp. 1740-1748; Herrero, M. et al. (2010).
-Smart investments in sustainable food production: Revisiting mixed crop-livestock systems.
-Science, 327(5967), pp. 822-825.
+Heggenstaller, A.H. et al. (2008) Productivity and nutrient dynamics in bioenergy double-cropping systems.
+Agronomy Journal 100(6):1740-1748; Herrero, M. et al. (2010) Smart investments in sustainable food production: Revisiting mixed crop-livestock systems.
+Science 327(5967):822-825.

-34 Dale, B.E., et al. (2010).
-Biofuels done right: Land efficient animal feeds enable large environmental and energy benefits.
-Environmental Science & Technology, 44(22), pp. 8385-8389.
+Dale, B.E. et al. (2010) Biofuels done right: Land efficient animal feeds enable large environmental and energy benefits.
+Environmental Science & Technology 44(22):8385-8389.

-sources of biomass, but consideration of biodiversity and the need to ensure maintenance of healthy ecosystems and avoid soil degradation set bounds on residue extraction in agriculture and forestry.
+Organic waste and residue flows in agriculture and forestry represent important sources of biomass, but consideration of biodiversity and the need to ensure maintenance of healthy ecosystems and avoid soil degradation set bounds on residue extraction in agriculture and forestry.
 It is clear that high biomass potentials require that biomass plantations become established on a large scale and that these achieve high yield levels.
 Thus, agriculture development and increased land use productivity are prerequisites for reaching high biomass supply potentials.
 Grasslands and marginal, or degraded, land have potential for supporting substantial biomass production, but biodiversity considerations, water shortages, and the difficulty of establishing viable production on such lands may limit this potential.